H3llKa1ser/B00t2R00t/Lateral Movement/Ligolo-ng.md

 - sudo ip link set ligolo up

+- sudo ip route add IP_ADDRESS/SUBNET_MASK dev ligolo ( Configure the routing table so that it will direct traffic that is destined for the IP_ADDRESS/SUBNET_MASK network to be routed through our newly created TUN device.)

 ### Windows

 #### You need to download the Wintun driver (used by WireGuard) and place the wintun.dll in the same folder as Ligolo (make sure you use the right architecture).